Westie Health Registry

 West Highland White Terriers Breed Requirements:

 • Hip Xray: A hip X-ray is used to determine the absence or presence of hip dysplasia and Legg-Calvé-Perthes.
 The hip X-ray can be done at your vet’s office or at an OFA Clinic sponsored by a kennel club.
-Dogs should be at least two years of age before screened and short-acting anesthesia is recommended to ensure accuracy of the X-ray.
+Dogs should be at least two years of age before screened and a short-acting anesthesia is recommended to ensure accuracy of the X-ray.
 Bitches immediately coming into or going out of season should not submit hip X-rays since hormonal influences could alter results.
 Waiting at least 2 months after a bitch comes out of season is recommended.
 The vet who performs the X-ray fills out an official OFA form and sends the digital X-rays with an accompanying fee to the OFA.

-* Results from the OFA database indicate that 12% of westies have abnormal ratings for hips.
+* Results from the OFA database indicate that 12.7% of westies have abnormal ratings for hips.

 • Patellar Screening: Your vet can evaluate the patellas of your dog and determine if there is any evidence of luxation.
-This does not require an X?ray.
+This does not require an X-ray.
 Dogs should be at least one year of age before being evaluated.
 The vet fills out an official OFA form and the owner submits the form with accompanying fee to the OFA.

 • Eye Certification Exam: This exam is used to diagnose eye diseases and must be done by a certified ophthalmologist who has the necessary forms that need to be submitted to CHIC along with an accompanying fee.
 It is recommended that eye exams be done yearly.
 The dog’s eyes need to be dilated twenty minutes before the exam.
-The effects of the dilation subside within two hours and during this time period the dog should not be exposed to bright sunlight.
-The registry is maintained by CHIC.
-Many dog shows have eye clinics in addition to the clinic frequently offered during the Westie national specialty in October.
+The effects of the

 You can help with research!
 Contribute a sample from your Westie to help find cures for genetic problems.